 The Portfolio is fully committed to contributing to the St Helena Government’s vision of making Saint Helena a great place in which to live, and work, improving the lives of all within our community.
 St Helena will prosper significantly from being open, engaged and connected to the rest of the world.
 Engagement with the world creates tremendous opportunities for individuals and the Island’s collective prosperity.

-- Police – The St Helena Police Service, which has been in existence for over 180 years, is responsible for maintaining law, order and public safety on St. Helena and Ascension Island.
+- Police – The Royal St Helena Police Service, which has been in existence for over 180 years, is responsible for maintaining law, order and public safety on St. Helena and Ascension Island.
 We work very closely with the communities to identify and target issues that affect people living and working on the two islands in order to make us all safer.
 The Emergency Control Centre, which is located at Police Headquarters, provides a 24/7 means of contacting the emergency services, monitors maritime radio frequencies and provides support to staff when incidents occur.

 - Fire and Rescue – is a statutory function lead by Brigade Manager Alan Thomas and is regulated by the Fire Service Ordinance Cap.
 134. operating to Home Office Standards in providing an emergency response with a broad range of responsibilities including: all instances and reports of fire including buildings, vehicles, open land, supports Airport firefighting, Dangerous environs rescue (cliff rescue), extrication from entrapments and general maintenance to fire related equipment.